pranavbond007/My-Projects-Portfolio/README.md

    - A C++ game where players compete with an AI dealer.

 4. [ Social Network](https://github.com/pranavbond007/Social-Network)
-   -The program allows you to add users, connect them, display the network, search for users, and delete users.
+   - The program allows you to add users, connect them, display the network, search for users, and delete users.

 6. [Netflix Web Clone](https://github.com/pranavbond007/Netflix-clone)
    - A responsive webpage clone using HTML and CSS.